koenrane/KR-new-site/content/Breaking Free with Doctor Stone.md

 # Conclusion

 This show slaps.
 I can vouch for at least the first two seasons, but I haven't watched much of the third.
 The art is great, the plot is generally great, the ideas are interesting, the plot points are not totally predictable, characters are good, & the music is amazing.
-You can watch the first episode by clicking through to YouTube:
+You can watch the first episode [on YouTube](https://www.youtube.com/embed/SKfor6O-8hs?si=TBha47L4qRLmXHnQ).

-<iframe width="560" height="315" src="https://www.youtube.com/embed/SKfor6O-8hs?si=TBha47L4qRLmXHnQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen referrerpolicy="strict-origin-when-cross-origin"></iframe>